-With Tre ousted last episode, it was an opportunity for the remaining seven chefs -- who each have shown enough talent to win -- to seize the front-runner role.
-Most stepped up their game, but two served up a blue plate special of self-immolation with a soupcon of hypocrisy on the side.
+With Tre ousted last episode, it was an opportunity for the remaining seven chefs — who each have shown enough talent to win — to seize the front-runner role.
+Three of them (CJ, Casey and Sara) stepped up their game while two (Howie and Hung) served up a blue plate special of self-immolation with a soupcon of hypocrisy on the side.

 Let’s start with the Quickfire Challenge where the chefs were asked to create a dish using items from only one aisle of the market, spending just $10.
 The winning Quickfire dish was Brian’s Spam concoction, which looked edible at best.